 BUNKER PRICES: G20-VLSFO Index Drops to Four-Month Low

-Global VLSFO prices have dropped to their lowest level since early May.
+Global VLSFO prices sank for a fourth day on Tuesday.
 Image Credit: Ship & Bunker

-Bunker prices mostly declined at ports around the world on Friday, with global average VLSFO prices slipping to their lowest level in almost four months.
+Bunker prices mostly declined at ports around the world on Tuesday, with global average VLSFO prices dropping to their lowest level in more than four months.

-Ship & Bunker's G20-VLSFO Index of prices across 20 leading bunkering ports lost $5/mt to $525.50/mt on Friday, reaching its lowest level since May 8.
+Ship & Bunker's G20-VLSFO Index of prices across 20 leading bunkering ports lost $0.50/mt to $524/mt on Tuesday, remaining at its lowest level since May 8.

-On Monday morning Brent crude futures were trading up by $0.79/bl from the previous session's close at $66.28/bl as of 6:12 AM in London.
-In metric tonne terms that would be equivalent to a $5.95/mt rise in bunker prices.
+On Wednesday morning Brent crude futures were trading up by $0.57/bl from the previous session's close at $66.96/bl as of 5:22 AM in London.
+In metric tonne terms that would be equivalent to a $4.29/mt rise in bunker prices.